katsully/machines-learning-movement/README.md

 We'll be using the Kinect 2 for this part so you'll need a Windows computer and [Processing](https://processing.org/download/).

+At this point, it may be a good idea to see if your computer is running 32 bit or 64 bit.
+To do this, go to Control Panel -> System and Security -> System.
+Under System Type, it should way whether you have a 32-bit Operating System or 64-bit Operating System.
+This will be important to know moving forward!

 If the KinectPV2 object is underlined in red, you also need to install the KinectPV2 library which can be installed in the Processing IDE by going to Sketch->Import Library->Add Library.

 **Note, when running this Processing sketch, it might take a minute or two before you see anything.

+##### Recording Instructions
+1. Press 1
+2. Make a pose and hit record (r)
+3. Stop recording (r)
+4. Repeat steps 2 and 3 with a few of your partners doing the same pose from step 2
+5. Repeat steps 1-4 but press 2 or 3 to record data for new poses!
+6. Hit save (s)

 ### Step 2: Let the Machine Learn!
 First, we need to make sure Python has been installed.
 (This is only for Window users, Python comes standard in Mac).